International School of Geneva: History

 Ferrière housed the first class in a chalet that was part of his family's estate, on the Route de Florissant in Geneva.
 He was also technical adviser to the school from 1924 to 1926.
 The nascent school was supported by William Rappard, rector of the University of Geneva; the neurologist and child psychologist Édouard Claparède; and Sir Arthur Salter, a senior official of the League of Nations.
 After occupying rented accommodation on the Rue Charles Bonnet in Geneva's Vieille ville (Old Town), the school finally acquired its own premises in 1929: a historic site known as La Grande Boissière.
 The acquisition of this large property was made financially possible by Arthur Sweetser, who personally gave the school thousands of dollars and sought contributions from his network of affluent acquaintances.
 These donations included 25,000 U.S. dollars from John D. Rockefeller Jr.

 Among Ecolint’s notable teachers during the early decades of its existence were Paul Dupuy, formerly doyen (dean) at Paris’ Ecole normale supérieure and defender of Alfred Dreyfus in the late 1890s; the psychoanalyst Charles Baudouin; the philosopher Jeanne Hersch; and the novelist Michel Butor.

 The school became a foundation in 1968, and continued to evolve as it acquired new campuses.
 In 1974 it incorporated as its second campus La Châtaigneraie (also called "La Chât"), which had originally been founded in 1908 as the Ecole Nouvelle La Châtaigneraie (later known as Collège Protestant Romand) near Founex in the Canton of Vaud.
+La Châtaigneraie itself had become the home of the secondary school section of the Lycée des Nations in 1973.
+It had been established in 1964 as a small international school on the Rive Droite, in the village of Bellevue, Switzerland.